-The severity of the losses also seems to increase during the latter part of the time period for which data is available.
-This is the effect of decreases in the Tier 1 capital ratios of all of the Swedish banks, but also of higher levels of exposure between some of the Swedish banks.
+Figure 6.
+Tier 1 capital in the Swedish banks after a major Swedish bank has defaulted, assuming 25 per cent recoveries all of the Swedish banks, but also of higher levels of exposure between some of the Swedish banks.
 The main observation from the effects on direct contagion in the Swedish inter-bank markets is that there is a potential for large losses by some Swedish banks if other Swedish banks default.
 The likelihood of a direct contagion in the Swedish banking system is dependent on which of the banks defaults, as there are links between the Swedish banks.
 Depending on which of the Swedish banks defaults the risk of direct contagion varies, as the exposures major banks allow themselves to other banks differ quite substantially.
 In the event of a counterparty default occurring, it is only major losses with low degrees of recovery that would lead to contagion from one Swedish bank to another, almost regardless of which bank defaults.
 The risk of contagion effects between the banks is thus relatively slight, even though a few would definitely constitute very severe losses to some of the banks, even forcing the exposed bank into default.